 Today’s topic is a discussion on which system of the Trane brand is best.
 We documented energy bills for a year, replaced the equipment with a Trane unit of our liking, and then documented the energy bills thereafter.

 The main reason we choose to carry Trane’s 18 seer variable speed system is because this system can reduce and increase speed, which saves you money on your HVAC system in the long run.

 On a 100 degree summer day you probably want your air conditioning system running at full speed, however, if it is only 80-degrees outside your system is wasting energy by running at full speed.

 The variable speed system will automatically adjust its speed to help save you electricity.
 In addition to energy savings, the system will do a better job dehumidifying the air in your home and maintain a more stable consistent temperature throughout the day.

 The ability for HVAC systems to change speeds isn’t considered new technology.
 Small mini split systems have used variable speed technology for years and almost all mini split brands offer only variable speed systems.

 We love this system not only because of the variable speed ability, but we also can’t help but admire the way Trane systems are built.
 These systems are built to last with aluminum coils, foam insulated walls to withstand moisture, home-made components by Trane and of course an installation by AGL Services that is thorough and thoughtful.

 In our first year of electric bill comparisons we saved exactly $910.50.
 Below are a couple energy bill comparisons and a snapshot of each month’s electric bill comparison.

 We never force a customer into a sale.
 For 15 years the honest and informative approach has worked well for us and we will continue to operate under the same business model.
-We try to treat and inform each customer as we would our own family.
+We try to treat and inform each customer as we would our own family, and we offer 24 hr support.
 For more information about Trane systems and services offered by AGL Air, contact us today.